peterdsharpe/AeroSandbox/tutorial/01 - Optimization and Math/01 - Optimization Benchmark Problems/README.md

 ![benchmark_nd_rosenbrock](./nd_rosenbrock/benchmark_nd_rosenbrock.png)

+An effect not readily shown in this plot is that often other gradient-based methods (especially SLSQP) won't converge, which is not surprising given the terrible initial guesses provided.
+In contrast, AeroSandbox is able to converge to the optimum for all tested $N$.

 ## AeroSandbox vs. Disciplined Optimization Methods

-Here, we compare the performance of AeroSandbox (with CasADi backend) to existing methods using disciplined optimization techniques.
-AeroSandbox offers faster practical and asymptotic optimization performance than existing disciplined optimization methods, demonstrating the magnitude of acceleration that is possible.
+Here, we compare the performance of AeroSandbox (with CasADi backend) to existing methods that use disciplined optimization techniques.

 One disciplined optimization method used in aircraft design is geometric programming, with the [GPkit](https://github.com/convexengineering/gpkit) package an example implementation of this.
 Here, we compare the performance of AeroSandbox to GPkit on the GP-compatible [beam problem](https://gpkit.readthedocs.io/en/latest/examples.html#simple-beam) given in the GPkit documentation.